lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-8. Track number of inferred results.
-If inference of all vehicles has been completed, then send off input frame to Stage #4 and mark accumVehAttribs as empty:
+8. The number of inferred results is tracked.
+If inference of all vehicles has been completed, then the input frame is sent off to Stage #4 and accumVehAttribs is marked as empty:

 ```cpp
 							accumVehAttribs.numVehiclesInferred = ps2s3i.numVehiclesInferred;